 Land Use Planning

-Policies for land use issues, 2009 Beausoleil First Nation
+Land Use Policies for Beausoleil First Nation

-Land Use Strategy – Moose Deer Point First Nation, 2002 – 2004
+Land Use Strategy – Moose Deer Point First Nation

 The process required an Environmental Study Report, for which we selected the consultants and coordinated the project.
 To increase the level of discussion between the Townships, the MNR, the District and the First Nation regarding land use issues of mutual concern, we assisted in the drafting of the O’Donnell Point Notification Protocol .
 We made comprehensive revisions to the initial draft of the land use plan, according to Conservation Planning principles, and by honouring the First Nation’s tradition of holding all of its land in common.
-These revisions were presented to the community, its leadership, as well as the negotiation table, and have supported ongoing efforts to remain self-determining over Moose Deer Point First Nation (Mitawbik) Land Use Plan .
+These revisions were presented to the community, its leadership, and the negotiation table, as the: Pottawatomi of Moose Deer Point First Nation (Mitawbik) Land Use Plan .